-Business Services Environmental Audit of the Rufus Centre - sustainability TC 2022 Item for Council to consider 21.6.22.
+Business Services 1.
+Environmental Audit of the Rufus Centre - sustainability тс 2022 Item for Council to consider at July meeting.
 2. Development of a Business Plan TC/DTC May-22 On hold as no Business Manager.
-Install a disabled toilet that is compliant with regulations CFL 2022 Building contractor started works w/c 24.1.22.
-Door, toilet and sink installed.
-Issues with a tap, the flush and emergency cord which builder been asked to sort, Officers waiting for a date this will be done.
-Mike Ashton will be invited to test the facility when appropriate.
-4. Investigate options and viability for an online booking system CMM/DTC Mar-22 Meeting held between Officers and Cllrs IB/AS 6.1.22.
+3. Install a disabled toilet that is compliant with regulations DTC/TC 2022 Works complete.
+Mike Ashton will be invited to test the facility.
+4. Investigate options and viability for an online booking system CMM/DTC Apr-22 Meeting held between Officers and Cllrs IB/AS 6.1.22.
 Further investigations being done and meeting will reconvene.